Asbestos Use FAQ

 Yes.
 The Occupational Safety and Health Administration (OSHA) has three standards to protect workers from exposure to asbestos in the workplace.
 One regulates construction work, including alteration, repair, renovation, and demolition of structures containing asbestos.
 Another covers asbestos exposure during work in shipyards.
 The third applies to asbestos exposure in general industry, such as exposure during brake and clutch repair.

-Chest x-rays cannot show asbestos fibers, but can detect early signs of certain lung diseases.
-Other tests, such as lung function tests and high resolution CT scans, can also detect changes in the lungs caused by asbestos.
+Chest X-rays cannot show asbestos fibers, but they can detect early signs of certain lung diseases.
+Other tests, such as lung function tests and high-resolution CT scans, can also detect lung changes caused by asbestos.
 These changes usually are not detectable until years after exposure.

-Unless a material is labeled, it is difficult to determine whether it contains asbestos simply by looking at it.
-If you have any doubts about the material, you should treat it as if it contains asbestos, or have it sampled and analyzed by a qualified professional.
-A professional should take samples for analysis, because there may be an increased health risk if fibers are released.
+Without a label, it is difficult to determine whether the insulation contains asbestos.
+If you have doubts about a certain material, treat it as if it contains asbestos.
+You can also have it tested by a qualified professional.
+An asbestos abatement expert should take samples for analysis rather than test the materials on-site.
+There may be an increased human health risk if fibers are released.